 Partially because of their teachings against the pagan concept of the trinity, both groups tend to be classified as "cults" by those who accept mainstream Christianity.
 Members of both groups have been mistreated in many ways by those of mainstream Catholic and Protestant churches.

 Both groups realize that the name of God in the Old Testament is not "LORD" as nearly all Protestant translators have rendered it.
-However, instead of "LORD" Jehovah's Witnesses prefer to use the term Jehovah (which is a remotely possible, but not likely pronunciation of the Hebrew-- Yawveh is probably closer to the original), while those in the COG often tend to translate the Hebrew word into its original meaning, like Eternal or Self-Existing.
+However, instead of "LORD" Jehovah's Witnesses prefer to use the term Jehovah (which is a remotely possible, but not likely pronunciation of the Hebrew-- Yawveh is probably closer to the original--but that is not certain), while those in the CCOG often tend to translate the Hebrew word into its original meaning, like Eternal or Self-Existing.

 Both groups believe that this current world is essentially Satan's world, that the Bible teaches about the resurrection, and that there will be a "Thousand Year Reign of Jesus Christ" (Pay Attention. p.
 290).